Skip to Main Content Skip to Main Navigation

 A:

 These descriptions associated with your CUNY identification number are used interchangeably and all refer to the same number.
 You can locate your CUNYfirst ID by logging into your CUNYfirst account and navigating to the Student Center.
-The ID # is located in the top right corner.
+The ID # is located on the top right corner.

 Q: How do I update my CUNYfirst account if I already have an account with another CUNY school?